-=IF((J2)<=9999,0,IF(AND((J2)>9999,(J2)<=24999),1,IF(AND((J2)>24999,(J2)<=49999),2,IF(AND((J2)>49999,(J2)<=249999),3,IF(AND((J2)>249999,(J2)<=499999),4,IF(AND((J2)>500000),5,""))))))
+=IF((I2)<=9999,0,IF(AND((I2)>9999,(I2)<=24999),1,IF(AND((I2)>24999,(I2)<=49999),2,IF(AND((I2)>49999,(I2)<=249999),3,IF(AND((I2)>249999,(I2)<=499999),4,IF(AND((I2)>500000),5,""))))))

-in row 2 under Risk: Budget where column J is the awarded amount.
+in row 2 under Risk: Budget where column I is the awarded amount.
 Copy the formula down to the last row where data exists.
 The result should be a number between 0 and 5 for each grant.

-To determine risk based on new project directors, enter the formula: =IF(L2="Yes",3,0) in row 2 under Risk: PD where column L is the indicator for new project directors.
+To determine risk based on new project directors, enter the formula: =IF(P2="Yes",3,0) in row 2 under Risk: PD where column P is the indicator for new project directors.
 Copy the formula down to the last row where data exists.
 The result should be a number, either 0 or 3 for each grant.

 To determine risk based on the single audit:

-Filter the Date Single Audit Last Completed column to remove all blanks and dates older than one year.
+Filter the FYE Last Audit Filed column to view dates within the current and last year.
+For example, if you are completing the risk assessment in 2021, filter this column to view dates of 1/1/2020 and later.

-Filter the Reportable Condition/Significant Deficiency column to remove the Ys.
+Filter the Reportable Condition/Significant Deficiency or Material Weakness column to view the Nos.

 Enter a 0 in the Risk: Audit column for the filtered grants.
 Clear all filters.

 Next:

-Filter the Date Single Audit Last Completed column to view all blanks and dates older than one year.
+Filter the Date Single Audit Filed column to view all blanks.

-Filter the Single Audit Required column to view all Yeses.
-Enter a 5 in the Risk: Audit column for the filtered grants.
+Filter the Single Audit Required column to view all No/Unknowns.
+Enter a 2 in the Risk: Audit column for the filtered grants.
 Clear all filters.

 Next:

+Filter the FYE Last Audit Filed column to view dates of two calendar years and older from the date you are completing the risk assessment.
+For example, if you are completing the risk assessment in 2021, filter this column to view dates of 12/31/2019 and prior.

-Filter the Single Audit Required column to view all Nos.
+Filter the Reportable Condition/Significant Deficiency or Material Weakness column to view the Nos.

-Filter the Date Single Audit Last Completed column to view all blanks and dates older than one year.
 Enter a 2 in the Risk: Audit column for the filtered grants.
 Clear all filters.

 Next:

+Filter the FYE Last Audit Filed column to view dates of two calendar years from the date you are completing the risk assessment.
+For example, if you are completing the risk assessment in 2019, filter this column to view dates of 12/1 - 12/31/2017.

+Filter the Reportable Condition/Significant Deficiency or Material Weakness column to view the Yes’s.

+Enter a 3 in the Risk: Audit column for the filtered grants.
+Clear all filters.

+Next:

 Filter the Risk: Audit column to view all blanks.
 Determine the score for each grant based on each grant’s specific circumstance surrounding the single audit and the scoring methodology.
-This may require you to view whether the single audit was completed and/or if a finding was related to highway safety.
+This may require you to contact the city/county/town/village to obtain a recent audit, and/or determine if a finding was related to highway safety.
 Clear all filters.

-To determine total risk, enter the formula: =SUM(R2:U2) where columns R – U are each category’s risk score (grant score, budget score, project director score and audit score.)
+To determine total risk, enter the formula: =SUM(U2:X2) where columns U – X are each category’s risk score (grant score, budget score, project director score and audit score.)
 Copy the formula down to the last row where data exists.

-To determine each grant’s risk level, enter the formula: =IF((V2)<=8,"Low",IF(AND((V2)>8,(V2)<=14),"Medium",IF(AND((V2)>14,(V2)<=20),"High")))
+To determine each grant’s risk level, enter the formula: =IF((Y2)<=8,"Low",IF(AND((Y2)>8,(Y2)<=14),"Medium",IF(AND((Y2)>14,(Y2)<=20),"High")))

-in row 2 under Risk Level where column T is the total risk score.
+in row 2 under Risk Level where column Y is the total risk score.
 Copy the formula down to the last row where data exists.
 The result should be a risk level of Low, Medium or High.